 SRWG is responsible for water quality parameter sampling efforts, and will conduct sampling according to the SRWG SOP document, located in Appendix E. A Site Visit Form (see Appendix E) will be completed for each site visit and will include all field data collected and an inventory of samples collected for analysis at the contracted laboratory.
 Field parameters outlined in Appendix E and indicated on the Site Visit Form will be collected at each sampling event.
 Site locations will be corroborated using the GPS coordinates, driving directions and photographs provided in the SOP document.
 A GPS reading will be taken and recorded on the field visit form, using the NAD 1983 State Plane Montana datum, in decimal degrees to at least the fourth decimal.
 Photographs will be taken at pre-established photo-point locations using a digital camera.
+At this time, photo's will be stored on SRWG coordinator's computer.
+All this data will be transferred to SRWG web site fall 2018 when all water quality data is compiled.
 Field parameter data will be collected with a YSI 556, calibrated on the day of the sampling event, according to manufacturer instructions.
 Site Visit Forms will be checked for completeness before leaving the sample site by Rai Hahn.